My leadership courses are available at: tarawernsing.thinkific.com

 - Creating a compelling shared vision of the future

-- Transforming vision into a collective reality
+- Transforming vision into reality

 Each stage has several steps and requires different skills.
 For example:

 Creating a shared vision: includes envisioning new inspiring possibilities for the future, identifying shared values among a group of people, and .

 Transforming vision into reality: imagining different ways to co-create the vision on earth, developing people’s confidence that the vision can be achieved no matter what, role modeling ethical behaviors for others, supporting other people to grow capacities and skills to transform visions into physical form, facilitating group decision-making that aligns diverse people into coordinated actions, building concrete structures and stable systems that last over time.